 You can transfer savings from another superannuation fund, such as a former employer's fund, into this Fund.
 Any money that is transferred in is called a rollover.

 Investment earnings (which may be positive or negative) are allocated to, and any taxes are debited from, these accounts.
 Any fees, including voluntary insurance fees (if applicable) are deducted from your accounts.

 Some points to remember when choosing how much to contribute:

 - There are caps on the amount of concessional and non-concessional contributions that are eligible for concessional tax treatment.

 - You can stop, start or change your contributions at any time.

-Retained Benefit members can make after-tax contributions of $200 or more into their Retained Benefit account.
+Retained Benefit members can make personal after-tax contributions into their Retained Benefit account.
 Retained Benefit members cannot direct their new employer's contributions to the Fund or contribute from their pre-tax salary or make spouse contributions.